 Here are six reasons why:

-Going for a daily walk was one of the top coping strategies during the pandemic.
-As well as the health and fitness benefits of taking physical exercise, being outside in the natural world with calming views of green fields and trees releases the brain’s feel-good chemical serotonin, a clinically proven mood-lifter.
-It’s official, spending time listening to bleating lambs and birdsong is good for the soul.
+As well as the health and fitness benefits of taking physical exercise, being outside in nature taking in calming views of green fields and trees releases the brain’s feel-good chemical serotonin, which is a clinically proven mood-lifter.
+Time spent listening to birdsong really is good for the soul.

-When working from home became the new normal, many Londoners discovered that they don’t miss the stressful, exhausting and expensive slog of the daily commute.
-With good internet connectivity in most areas of the UK, country living no longer means career sacrifice.
-Some rural areas even have faster and more reliable broadband than in central London.
+Many companies have retained flexible working practises post pandemic and most commuters don’t miss the stressful, exhausting and expensive slog of the daily commute.
+With good internet connectivity in most areas of the UK, country living no longer spells career suicide.
+Some rural areas even have faster and more reliable broadband than central London.
+If you no longer need to commute, or only need to be in town infrequently, consider looking further out than you first intended.
+Property prices will be lower.

-The strong sense of community that exists in the countryside was another thing that many town dwellers realised they were missing during lockdown.
-As a general rule, life is more community- focused and community-based in a village where you always have a neighbour down the road to call on in a crisis.
+The strong sense of community that exists in the countryside was another thing that many townies realised they were missing during the pandemic.
+As a general rule, life is more community- focused and community-based in a village where you usually know your neighbours and can call on them in a crisis.

-During the lockdown months, people with gardens appreciated them like never before.
-Alongside the mental health benefits of gardening, lesser known is the role it can play in helping to keep you fit and healthy.
+Gardens are more important to us than ever before.
+Alongside the mental health benefits of gardening, it can also help to keep you fit and healthy.
 Just 30 minutes of gardening burns around the same number of calories as 30 minutes of playing badminton, volleyball or practising yoga.
-The RHS recently released research showing that those who garden every day have wellbeing scores 6.6% higher and stress levels 4.2% lower than people who don’t garden at all.
+The RHS recently revealed that daily gardeners have wellbeing scores 6.6% higher and stress levels 4.2% lower than people who don’t garden at all.

 Field to fork